12 Apr Melbourne City Centre Shutdown

 It’s been five days since we saw Melbourne’s bustling city centre grind to a halt as part of the nationwide coordinated Dominion Anniversary actions, and the dust is just beginning to settle.

-On Monday April 8th 2019, at around 7am, 150 animal rights protestors peacefully occupied an intersection in front of Flinders Street Station, stopping traffic and disrupting the ordinary flow of society.
+On Monday April 8th 2019, at around 7am, Vegan Rising peacefully occupied the intersection in front of Flinders Street Station, stopping traffic and disrupting the ordinary flow of society.
 As activists secured the location by locking onto vans which blocked the movement of traffic, others began to congregate on the area holding signs which proclaimed their profession and the number of years which they had been vegan.
 Their message: People from all walks of life are denouncing speciesism and actively standing against the violent and exploitative systems that profit from using animals.
 There is no excuse to continue to perpetuate and contribute to these systems of violence.

 Monday’s actions saw countrywide coordination between multiple different individuals and animal rights groups, including Vegan Rising, Aussie Farms, Justice for Captives, Melbourne Sheep Save, Animals Activists Australia and Legion DX, all of whom shared an urgent message.
 We are currently in the midst of an animal and climate emergency and people need to wake up before it’s too late.